sunilgupta01/learning-cloud-k8s/commands/docker.md

 ### docker-machine
 *	**ls**
- 		lists avilable (running & non-running) docker machines (virtual machines created by docker-machine)
+ 		lists available (running & non-running) docker machines (virtual machines created by docker-machine)
 *	**create --driver virtualbox _myvm_**
 		downloads a lightweight Linux distribution (boot2docker) with the Docker daemon installed
 		creates a machines with the name myvm using virtualbox as a driver